partykit/partykit/apps/blog/src/content/blog/partykit-at-viteconf.md

 Each spike indicates the beginning of a new talk (when a new PartyKit room was created).
 In this way, reactions for each talk were kept separately.
 Important to mention, switching the rooms was imperceivable on the UI.

 This experience could further be extended by adding animation, making the reaction heart float on the screen (or in the player), or giving the participants a way to draw something together as the talks progress.
+Given that PartyKit can handle up to 32,000 concurrent events, you're limited only by your imagination.

 🎈 **I'd love to help you bring real-time interactivity to your event!
 Find me on <a href="https://discord.gg/8RXNx7ED3j" target="_blank" rel="noopener noreferrer">PartyKit Discord</a> or reach out to me on <a href="https://twitter.com/sylwiavargas" target="_blank" rel="noopener noreferrer">Twitter!</a>** 🎈